Differential exponential topological fields: Construction of models of the scheme

 \section{Construction of models of the scheme $(\DL)_E$}

 In this section we will place ourselves in the same setting as in section \ref{sec:ec}.
-We show how to endow certain exponential topological fields $K$ satisfying $(\IFTA)_{E}$ and $(\LFF)_{\E}$ in the ordered case and $\IFTA_E^{an}$ in the valued case, with a derivation in such a way they become a model of the scheme $(\DL)_E$.
+We show how to endow certain exponential topological fields $K$ endowed with a $V$-topology, satisfying $(\IFTA)_{e}$ and $(\LFF)$ with a derivation in such a way they become a model of the scheme $(\DL)_E$.
 One can follow a similar strategy as in \cite{Br}, \cite{Re} to endow certain (ordered) fields with a derivation in such a way they become a model of the scheme $(\DL)$ introduced in \cite{GP}, generalizing for certain differential topological fields the axiomatization $\CODF$ of closed ordered differential fields given by M. Singer in \cite{Si}.
+In the proposition below, we will assume that the field $K$, as a topological space, is separable and first-countable and so its cardinality is at most $2^{\aleph_0}$. \begin{proposition} Let $\L$ be a countable language and $\K$ be a topological $\L$-field of cardinality $\aleph_{1}$, endowed with a $V$-topology, which is definable with corresponding formula $\chi$.
+Assume that $K$ as topological space, is first-countable and separable.
+Suppose $\K$ satisfies $(\IFTA)_{e}$ and $(\LFF)$.
+Then we can endow $K$ with a derivation $\delta$ such that $\K_{\delta}$ is a model of the scheme $(\DL)_E$. \end{proposition} \pr Let $\{\chi(K,\bar d_i):\;\bar d_i\in K, i\in \omega\}$ be a countable basis of neighbourhoods of $0$ and further assume, setting $W_i:=\chi(K,\bar d_i)$ that $W_{i+1}+W_{i+1}\subset W_{i}$.
+Let $D$ be a countable dense subset of $K$.
+Let $\K_0$ be the (countable, dense) $\L$-substructure of $\K$ generated by $(\bar d_i)_{i\in \omega}$ and $D$.
+Moreover, we may assume, by Lowenheim-Skolem theorem, that $\K_{0}$ is an elementary substructure of $\K$.
+Express $K$ as $K_{0}(B)$ with $B$ a subset of elements of $K$ which are $\Ecl$-independent over $K_{0}$ (so $\vert B\vert=\aleph_{1}$).
+Set $B:=(t_\alpha)_{\alpha<\aleph_1}$. \cl For each $W_i$, $i\in\omega$, and each $\ell\in\omega$, there are elements $s_1,\ldots, s_{\ell}\in W_i$ that are $\Ecl$-independent over $K_0$ and with the property that $s_j-t_j\in K_0$, $1\leq j\leq\ell$. \ecl \prc